zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - Be prepared to make multiple small UI adjustments based on continuous user feedback to achieve the desired look and feel.
 This often involves iterative `replace_in_file` operations for styling and component structure.

+### Reusable UI Components

+- Best practice to create generic, reusable UI components (e.g., confirmation dialogs) and place them in a shared `src/components` directory for better organization and reusability across the application.

+### `replace_in_file` and Auto-formatting

+- When using `replace_in_file`, be aware that auto-formatting can alter file content (e.g., import paths, indentation).
+This requires precise matching in SEARCH blocks and may necessitate iterative, smaller changes or re-reading the file content to ensure accuracy.

+### Sensitive Action Confirmation

+- Implement confirmation steps for destructive or sensitive user actions (e.g., API key regeneration, deletion) to prevent accidental operations and improve user experience.

 ### Path Alias Resolution

 - Always verify `tsconfig.json` for configured path aliases (e.g., `@/*` mapping to `src/*`) at the start of a project or when encountering import resolution issues.
 Ensure all imports consistently use the defined alias.